The golden age of travel is always a relative term.

-Did you prefer the days when suits were standard minimally accepted attire, cigarette smoke filled the cabins and tickets cost more than months of salary; or is the present of flying, with the ultra cheap deals, clean planes and sweatpants more your speed?
+Did you prefer the days when suits were standard minimally accepted attire, cigarette smoke filled the cabins and tickets cost more than a months salary?
+Or, is present day flying, with some ultra cheap deals, *sometimes* clean planes and sweatpants more your speed?

 Planes themselves add complexity to the travel “golden age” question, and no plane in modern history has done more to revolutionize the flying experience than the massive double decker Airbus A380, dubbed the “super jumbo”.

 When passenger numbers were down it looked like the end may have been near for the behemoth of the skies, but a recent surge in demand has changed the game, yet again.
 The A380 is finding a new, or returned place in the world.

 Stunning showers for first class passengers, bars for business class and suites that rival some hotels are back.
 If you’ve got some A380 experiences on your bucket list, this is the time to tick them off.

 Future Of The Airbus A380

 Days are numbered for the A380, but certainly not over.
 Despite the A380 resurgence, many of the original frames are getting “old” and the trend in aviation points to dual engine, fuel efficient flight, rather than four gas guzzlers on the A380.